tobiastimm/metro-css-transformer/README.md

 > Experimental CSS transformer for metro

-I'm trying to use [`metro`](https://facebook.github.io/metro/) as a web bundler and the first issues, I have occurred were `css` files.
+I'm trying to use [`metro`](https://facebook.github.io/metro/) as a web bundler and the first issues I have occurred were `css` files.
 This transformer is pretty hackish.
 Maybe there is a better way to load the css, but I was quite happy that it works 😄.

 ## Install